bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # unique value of &lt;bes fixlet&gt; : bes fixlet with multiplicity

-Returns the unique values of a given list of &lt;bes fixlet&lt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;bes fixlet&gt; types, removing duplicates and sorting by value.

 # unlocked computer count of &lt;bes fixlet&gt; : integer